Rockies vs. Reds Player Props Betting Odds

 India Stats

-- India will look for his third straight game with a hit in this contest.
-During his last five outings he is hitting .200 with a double, three home runs, a walk and five RBI.
+- India will look for his fourth straight game with a hit in this matchup.
+During his last five outings he is batting .238 with a double, three home runs and five RBI.

 India Recent Games